 An onion bhaji is a thing of great beauty, it is simply an onion fritter made from a spiced batter and is typically fried.
 This recipe contains both instructions for frying and cooking air fryer which means my pakora consumption will increase!
 Yay…

-Air Fryer Onion Bhaji.
+Lighter Air Fryer Onion Bhajis.

 My love of Indian food is scarcely hidden here on my site, there is however a lack of Indian starters, sides and snacks.